HPInc/cloud_deployment_scripts/quickstart/aws/README.md

 ## Next Steps
 ### Connecting to the Workstations

-1. From a PCoIP client, connect to the public IP Address of the Cloud Access Connector.
+1. From a PCoIP client, connect to the public IP Address of the Anyware Connector.
 To install a PCoIP client, please see: https://docs.teradici.com/find/product/software-and-mobile-clients
 2. Sign in with the **Administrator** user credentials

 **Note:** When connecting to a workstation immediately after this script completes, the workstation (especially graphics ones) may still be setting up.
 You may see "Remote Desktop is restarting..." in the client.
 Please wait a few minutes or reconnect if it times out.